alan-if/alan-docs/README.md

 | [highlight.js] | HTML     | [Asciidoctor]                    |
 | [Rouge]        | HTML/PDF | [Asciidoctor], [asciidoctor-pdf] |
 | [XSLTHL]       | PDF      | [asciidoctor-fopub]              |

+For more info on the various features supported by each highlighter, and how these might affect which highlighter to use for a new document, see the [`STATUS.md`][STATUS] document.

 ## Project Dependencies